-Over the course of the year, the School revised its operating budget to account for the changes in student enrollment and resulting increases in appropriations.

-For the year ended June 30, 2018, actual revenues were approximately \$155,000 above the budgeted revenues, primarily due to higher than expected enrollment.
-Actual expenditures were approximately \$311,000 above the budgeted expenditures, primarily due to the administrative fee paid to the School Board not being budgeted and the payoff of the mortgage note payable before the maturity date.
+Over the course of the fiscal year, the School revised its budget several times to account for changes in student enrollment and the resulting increases in appropriations.
+For the year ended June 30, 2018, actual revenues were approximately \$56,000 above the budgeted amounts, and actual expenditures were approximately \$378,000 above the budgeted amounts.
+Differences are primarily related to having a higher student count than anticipated and not budgeting for the general administrative fee paid to the School Board.
+Other financing sources were approximately \$112,000 above the budgeted amounts, as these amounts were not included in the original or final budgets.